-Pull the loops tight to secure the ribbon.
+Once it looks how you want, pull the loops tight to secure the ribbon.

 Trim the ends of the ribbon on an angle.
 Or for a double point, fold the ribbon in half and cut it on a 45 degree angle (from the ribbon edge up toward the folded edge).

 And that's it ... you just learned how to tie a perfect bow.
+Wasn't that easy?